 The European legislation has adopted specific rules requiring that the consent of users or subscribers be obtained before location data are processed, and that the users or subscribers be informed about the terms of such processing.
 The rule is that the applicable law is that of the Member State where the "controller" is established; and not that of the Member State of which the data subject is a national.
-If the controller is not established in a Member State, and in that case data protection laws of the 3rd-country should be found adequate by the EU-Commission.
-Location data collection will be in accordance to some basic principles: finality, transparency, legitimacy, accuracy, proportionality, security and awareness.
-Access to location data must be restricted to persons who in the course of exercising their duties may legitimately consult them in the light of their purpose.
-The list of relevant laws includes:
+"If the controller is not established in a Member State, and in that case data protection laws of the 3rd country should be found adequate by the EU-Commission."
+[8]

+Location data collection will be in accordance with some basic principles: finality, transparency, legitimacy, accuracy, proportionality, security and awareness.
+Access to location data must be restricted to persons who in the course of exercising their duties may legitimately consult them in light of their purpose.
+The relevant laws include:

-- Directive 95/46/EC: Protection of individuals with regard to processing of personal data and free movement of such data - Directive 2002/58/EC: Processing of personal data and the protection of privacy in electronic communications sector - Directive 58/2002/EC of the European Parliament and of the Council of 12 July 2002
+- Directive 95/46/EC: Protection of individuals with regard to processing of personal data and free movement of such data [9] - Directive 2002/58/EC: Processing of personal data and protection of privacy in electronic communications [8] - Directive 58/2002/EC of the European Parliament and of the Council of 12th July 2002 [10]

-Processing of personal data and the protection of privacy in electronic telecommunications sector is further governed by:
+Processing of personal data and the protection of privacy in electronic telecommunications sector is governed by:

-- Directive 97/66/EC: Data Protection in the Telecommunications Sector - Directive 99/5/EC: Radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity - Art.
+- Directive 97/66/EC: Data Protection in the Telecommunications Sector [11] - Directive 99/5/EC: Radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity [12] - Art.
 29 Data Protection Working Party: Working Document on Privacy on the Internet

-C. Specific approaches adopted in the project
+C. Specific approaches adopted